HoverBaum/blog/source/_drafts/Log-to-Elasticsearch-using-curl.md

 You can probably figure out whats going on here.
 Let me just go through it to make sure we are on the same page.
 First we have three commands in total, let's examine them one at a time.

-`HASH=$(git rev-parse --short HEAD)` asigns the short hash (first 7 symbols) of the git repository we are currently in to an enviornment variables named *HASH*.
+`HASH=$(git rev-parse --short HEAD)` assigns the short hash (first 7 symbols) of the git repository we are currently in to an environment variables named *HASH*.

 `NOW=$(($(date +'%s * 1000 + %-N / 1000000')))` should look familiar, it gets the current timestamp in milliseconds and assigns it to a variable named *NOW*.

-Finally we bring it all toger in one big curl command.
+Finally we bring it all together in one big curl command.
 Let me just go over the options for this one.

 `-H "Content-Type: application/json"` sets a "Content-Type" header with "application/json" so that our Elasticsearch knows that it gets valid json.